Orchestration for semantic data processing

 SPARQLMotion includes a wealth of modules.
 The most recent library of modules can be found in TopBraid Composer help under Reference topic.
-In addition to SPARQLMotion-specific modules, any SPIN function can be used as a module in a script.
+In addition to SPARQLMotion-specific modules, any SPIN or SHACL function can be used as a module in a script.

 SPARQLMotion is extensible.
 Where necessary, existing pre-built modules can be subclassed to create a new customized module.
 Furthermore, Java programmers can create completely new SPARQLMotion modules.